matercomus/AI_Project_2020/README.md

 ### I found a bit that could be implemented much better/more efficiently.

 Our main goal was to write code that was easy to read and to understand.
-To achieve this, we've made many methods much less efficient than they need to be.
+To achieve this, we've made many methods less efficient than they need to be.
 This is especially important for a project like this where many of the students are novice programmers.
 It is also a
 [good principle](https://en.wikipedia.org/wiki/Program_optimization#When_to_optimize)
 in general, at least when you write the first version of your code.

-You may feel that your bot is to slow with our State and Fleet objects for instance if you're creating an evaluating lots of State objects in a deep minimax tree.
+You may feel that your bot is to slow with our State objects, for instance if you're creating an evaluating lots of State objects in a deep tree.
 Luckily, you're not tied to our API: simply take the State object you're given and copy it to your own, more efficient, implementation.
 This may get you another plie or two in the search tree, so if you really want to win the competition it might be worth it.